What is a pericardiectomy?

-What are the risks associated with pericardiectomy?
+What are the risks or complications of a pericardiectomy?

 Recovery and Outlook

-Full recovery after pericardiectomy requires six to eight weeks, depending on how serious the patient’s condition was before the surgery.
-For the sickest patients before surgery, recovery can take longer than eight weeks.
+Full recovery after pericardiectomy takes six to eight weeks, depending on how serious your condition was before the surgery.
+For the most serious cases, recovery can take longer than eight weeks.

 What is the long-term outlook after pericardiectomy?